 - Class Schedule Report A list of classes with details helpful for schedule building.

 - Faculty Class List A list of all classes taught by an instructor for the semester.

 - Class Inventory Report A list of classes with extensive detail.

 - Course Inventory Report A list of courses with catalog information by catalog effective date.

-- *NEW*Schedule Building Audit jobs Link to CRA web site for Schedule audit jobs for depts and colleges to find and correct scheduling errors.
+- Schedule Building Audit jobs Link to CRA web site for Schedule audit jobs for depts and colleges to find and correct scheduling errors.

 - Classroom Set-up & Photos Information about each classroom arrangement and photos of each room.